thenewboston-blockchain/thenewboston-js/docs.md

 // `https://localhost:3000`
 ```

-You probably know that there is another option that can be passed when creating a bank.
-This is an optional parameter.
+You probably know that there is another parameter that can be passed when creating a bank.
+This is optional.

+Even if you don't pass in an options object, there will be a default one.

 ```js
 console.log(bank.options);
 // { defaultPagination: { limit: 20, offset: 0 } }
 ```

-Even if you don't pass in an options object, there will be a default one.

 With the following, you can pass in your own object.